-3.1.
 Soil biological function as the upstream regulator

 A regenerative logic for sericulture begins with the recognition that soil is not simply a growing medium; it is a living system whose biological activity is central to nutrient cycling, aggregation, and resilience.
-Soil health, understood as the capacity of soil to function as a living system that supports productivity and wider ecosystem services, provides an appropriate organising concept for sericulture because repeated leaf harvesting imposes continuous demand for nutrient mobilisation and water buffering (Kibblewhite et al., 2008).
+Soil health, understood as the capacity of soil to function as a living system that supports productivity and wider ecosystem services, provides an appropriate organising concept for sericulture because repeated leaf harvesting imposes continuous demand for nutrient mobilisation and water buffering (Kibble white et al., 2008).
 In practical terms, soils with stronger biological function tend to show better structural stability, infiltration, and rhizosphere activity, which can reduce the amplitude of stress responses in perennial crops during heat and moisture variability.
 For mulberry, this buffering matters because leaf harvest is frequent and regrowth depends on steady resource availability.
 However, building soil health cannot be reduced to merely “adding organic matter”.
 Contemporary understanding emphasises that soil organic matter is dynamic and contested in its forms and persistence, with stabilisation depending on microbial processing and protection within aggregates and mineral associations rather than on the quantity of inputs alone (Lehmann & Kleber, 2015).
 This point is especially relevant in systems that generate biomass and residues, because it cautions that the pathway from residue return to durable soil improvement is mediated by biology and soil structure.
 In the SPNF framing, the soil is expected to become a biologically active engine that transforms farm-derived substrates into plant-available nutrients and more stable organic fractions.
 When this transformation is successful, mulberry can draw on a more buffered nutrient supply, potentially improving the reliability of leaf production across successive harvests.
 The conceptual implication for sericulture is that soil indicators (biological activity, aggregation proxies, and organic matter dynamics) are not secondary “environmental” metrics but fundamental predictors of leaf supply stability.

-3.2.
 Mulberry leaf quality as a downstream expression of soil function